 - paranoid ideas

 - increased anxiety

 - sleep disturbances

-A neurologist will likely diagnose you and track your progression after you have been diagnosed with Parkinson’s disease.
-Your neurologist may monitor you for signs that suggest you’re developing dementia.
-As you get older, your risk for Parkinson’s disease dementia increases, so your doctor is more likely to conduct regular testing to monitor your cognitive functions, memory recall, and mental health.
+Your neurologist will likely diagnose you with Parkinson’s and then track your progression.
+They may monitor you for signs of dementia.
+As you get older, your risk for Parkinson’s dementia increases.
+So your doctor is more likely to conduct regular testing to monitor your cognitive functions, memory recall, and mental health.

-The nerve cells in an average brain use dopamine, a neurotransmitter, to control and coordinate muscle movement.
+A chemical messenger in the brain called dopamine helps control and coordinate muscle movement.
 Over time, Parkinson’s disease destroys the nerve cells that make dopamine.
-Without this chemical messenger, the nerve cells cannot properly relay instructions to the body, and you will suffer loss of muscle function and coordination.
-Why these brain cells disappear is not understood.
+Without this chemical messenger, the nerve cells cannot properly relay instructions to the body.
+This causes a loss of muscle function and coordination.
+Researchers don’t know why these brain cells disappear.